YuxiaWu/YuxiaWu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm currently a research scientist at [Singapore Management University (SMU)](https://www.smu.edu.sg/), supervised by [Assistant Prof. Yuan Fang](https://www.yfang.site/home).
-Before that, I obtained my Ph.D. degree in [SMILES lab](http://www.smiles-xjtu.com/), Xi'an Jiaotong University, advised by [Prof. Xueming Qian](https://gr.xjtu.edu.cn/web/qianxm).
+My name is Yuxia Wu, a research scientist at [Singapore Management University (SMU)](https://www.smu.edu.sg/), supervised by [Assistant Prof. Yuan Fang](https://www.yfang.site/home).
+Before that, I obtained my Ph.D. degree in the area of *Computer Science* at [SMILES lab](http://www.smiles-xjtu.com/), Xi'an Jiaotong University, advised by [Prof. Xueming Qian](https://gr.xjtu.edu.cn/web/qianxm).
+I also hold a Master's degree and a Bachelor's degree in *Biomedical Engineering* from Airforce Medical University and Zhengzhou University.

 > "Imagination is more important than knowledge.
 For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution." – Albert Einstein